In this course, you’ll receive information through two channels: your student

 Software: the “own machine” policy

 Like most other computer science courses at ANU, this course is designed on the assumption that you will use the ANU lab environment (i.e. the software which runs in the CSIT computer labs).
 This lab environment is supported by ANU technical staff and we do our best to ensure that everything works nicely and reliably.
 If things aren’t working in the lab, inform your tutor and/or the technical staff (located on the ground floor of the CSIT building in N117).

 For your convenience, we also try hard to make sure the software required for this course can be used on your own machine (e.g. your laptop or home desktop).
-They’re all free, and they run on Windows, macOS and Linux.
+All the software is free (as in speech and free as in beer) and runs on Windows, macOS and Linux.

 If you wish to install and use the tools on your own machine, here’s the process:

 follow the insructions to identify & install the appropriate tools

 - use Piazza to seek help from others in the class